btb/RT-Extension-BecomeUser/README.md

 ## Changes for RT 5

-Updated the overridden Elements/Header to match the rt5 version.
-Need to find another place to put that BackToOriginalAccount callback where we don't have to do an override.
+Removed the override to the main Header file, and added the "back to original account" links to the menu instead.
+Added a nice red border around it to make it noticeable.

 Removed the override to CollectionList, and its AddColumn callback, so the "become user" links no longer show up on the Admin/Users list.
 To enable